-The DMO relies on maintaining a sufficiently skilled workforce at all levels of the organisation in order to operate effectively and efficiently, and to deliver its strategic objectives.
+The DMO relies on maintaining a sufficiently skilled workforce at all levels of the organisation to operate effectively and efficiently, ensuring delivery of its strategic objectives.

 The DMO is exposed to an increased risk of operational failure if it is unable to compete for, and retain, sufficiently skilled staff over time.
-Competition for skilled staff is generally against employers from the private financial services sector which is not subject to public sector remuneration policies and which have historically offered higher remuneration than either the private sector in general or the public sector.
+Competition for skilled staff is generally against employers from the private financial services sector who have historically offered higher remuneration packages that are not subject to public sector remuneration policies.

 DMO recruitment policies help ensure that individuals with the appropriate level of skill and experience are appointed at all levels within the organisation.
-This helps mitigate the level of human error resulting in process failures.
+This helps mitigate the level of human error which could result in process failures.